tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 2131 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2518 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 4 new problems
+ * We saw 1 new problems
- * We failed to check 18 packages
+ * We failed to check 21 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* finreportr
-  checking examples ...
-ERROR

-* MoMPCA
-  checking dependencies in R code ...
-NOTE

-* SwimmeR
+* imfr
   checking tests ...
-ERROR

-* xray
-  checking examples ...
 ERROR

 ### Failed to check